FredHutch/slurm-examples/centipede/README.md

-# Running an Analysis using 40000 cluster jobs
+# Running an Analysis using 40,000 cluster jobs

-- A Scientist
+- A Scientist asked how he can accerlate his R script
-- I need to manually re-run failed jobs before I can merge the outputs of all jobs into a single result file
-- I *cannot use the restart* queue because each of my jobs runs too long and is often killed by a higher priority job
+- The script had a loop with 40k iterations, each running ~ 10m
+- would run ~270 days using a single CPU
+- a good case for our restart queue if we can make it run parallel

+---

+# The restart queue

+- access to  > 1000 cores
+- Jobs are only running if there are enough free resources
+- jobs get killed if not enough resources in priority queue (campus)
+- the average run time of jobs that were killed is more than 1h
+- jobs should be short but not too short, 15-30  min ideal

+---

+# Definitions

+- **Job** :	one script submitted to an HPC cluster

+- **Analysis** : an experiment has one or more Jobs

+- **Loop** : set of instructions that need to be repeated X times (X must be a known number)

+- **Iteration** : running through a loop a single time

+- **Stepsize** : number of consecutive iterations through a loop

+---

 # What is slowing us down?